findologic/plugin-shopware-6/README.md

 `app` with password `app`, which should have privileges to create and modify all databases.

-Now run `./psh.phar install`.
+Now run `./psh.phar init`.
 In order to run this command successfully you may require certain [packages that are required by Shopware](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/requirements).

 After that initialize the test database by running `./psh.phar init-test-databases`.